 Patients Who Travel or are Traveling

 If you are traveling and are unable to be present in-person, it is your responsibility to coordinated with a local primary care service provider wherever you are.
 In order to access your chart, work with your chosen local primary care provider to sign a Release of Information and fax it to the Community Care Clinic at 780-715-1700.
 This Release of Information MUST have your signature on it.
-If the local primary care provider does not have a standard letter head for this purpose, Release of Information Template v.2-1.
+If the local primary care provider does not have a standard letter head for this purpose you may use the generic release prepared by the Community Care Clinic, Release of Information Template v.2-1.

-If you require the information urgently, you must call an coordinate with Community Care Clinic staff during the Community Care Clinic’s regular business hours.
+If you require the information urgently, you must call and coordinate with Community Care Clinic staff during the Community Care Clinic’s regular business hours.

 - You must provide a description of the information you want accessed / released.
 Please be as specific as possible.
 A fee may apply if you request multiple results from multiple service dates or the entire chart.